 1) How can I make customers read through my email?

-Whenever you shoot an email ask yourself, “Does the email content, especially the subject line matter to my customer?”
+“Does the Email content, especially the subject line, matter to my audience?”

 2) Will my sales hike due to an email marketing campaign?